MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

+# 4 - Sign in using a service principal

+## Prerequisites

+You can test the new service principal's credentials and permissions by signing in.
+To sign in with a service principal, you need the `appId`, `tenant`, and credentials.

+To learn more about signing in with a service principal, see [Sign in with the Azure CLI](authenticate-azure-cli.md).

-# Using Service Principal with password-based authentication
+## Using Service Principal with password-based authentication

-When creating a [Service Principal](./create-an-azure-service-principal-azure-cli.md), you can choose either password-based or certificate based-authentication.
+When creating a [Service Principal](./create-an-azure-service-principal-azure-cli.md), you can choose either password-based or [certificate based-authentication](./azure-cli-sp-tutorial-5.md).
 This article details how you can use a **password** with the service principal to access the Azure Container Registry.

-## How does password-based authentication work?
+### How does password-based authentication work?

 With password-based authentication, a random password is created for you.
 If you don't specify a `--name` parameter value, a name containing a time stamp is created for you.
 You must specify a `--scopes` as this value doesn't have a default.
 If you prefer, you can set the role assignment later by using [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create).